Part 5 of 5

 Make the cost of unplanned downtime well known.

 This provides a basis to plan for and conduct preventative maintenance, plus to invest in predictive maintenance technologies.
-If the only approach is fix on failure, the team is missing the chance to reduce overall costs by investing appropriately in preventative and predictive maintenance.
+If the only approach is to focus on failure, the team is missing the chance to reduce overall costs by investing appropriately in preventative and predictive maintenance.

 In maintenance, should RCM or FMECA be used?

 Yes, always.
-Reliability Centered Maintenance is set of approaches, yet basically focuses on preventing the consequences of failures whenever possible.
+Reliability Centered Maintenance is a set of approaches, yet it basically focuses on preventing the consequences of failures whenever possible.
 Always a good move.

 FMECA is a risk prioritization tool.
-It helps the maintenance team a couple of ways.
-First by providing the team insight on what could go wrong and which areas of the equipment provide the highest risk (not just frequency).
-Second by helping the team identify means to minimize or mitigate failures and thus downtime.
+It helps the maintenance team in a couple of ways.
+First, by providing the team insight on what could go wrong and which areas of the equipment provide the highest risk (not just frequency).
+Second, by helping the team identify means to minimize or mitigate failures and thus downtime.

 Should someone in Maintenance look to certification as a reliability engineer?

-Plus, even if one doesn’t sit for the exam, the exercise and practice of the various concepts and tools associated with a certification will help the person be efficient and effective at work.
-Mastering the knowledge associated with maintenance engineering is good for the person and program.
+Plus, even if one doesn’t sit for the exam, the practice and application of the concepts and tools associated with a certification will help one be efficient and effective at work.
+Mastering the knowledge associated with maintenance engineering is good for the person and the program.

 Why is plotting your data important?